 An inventory of the books in James Hearst's home at the time of his death.
 Some books were integrated into the collections of the Rod Library; including the Rare Books Collection.
 Some were placed into the bookcases of the old Reading Room in Seerley Hall.
+An accompanying list of volumes which can be found in UNI Special Collections (confirmed March 2017) has been included, along with these books' call numbers.
 Aside from occasionally inscribing his books with his signature, James Hearst rarely marked, underlined, or made notes in his books.

 Iowa rhythms; a book of sketches by Jeannette Little and poems by Mona Van Duyn.
 No date.
 No place.
 Photocopy of a book apparently owned and inscribed with his signature by James Hearst.